cdevroe/favorite-toots/readme.txt

 1. Coming soon

 == Changelog ==

+= 0.2.4 =
+* Updates related to submission requests from the WordPress Plugin reviewers

 = 0.2.3 =
 * Updates related to submission requests from the WordPress Plugin reviewers